-The Sistine Chapel is a busy place.
-Visitors queue and jostle, the flow of people is relentless and the air is full of the constant murmur of hundreds of voices—pierced sporadically by the sharp “NO PHOTO” reprimands from the guards.
+Sistine Chapel tends to be a busy place.
+Visitors queue and jostle, the flow of people is relentless, and the air is full of the constant murmur of hundreds of voices—pierced sporadically by the sharp “NO PHOTO” reprimands from the guards.

-The tour feels almost clandestine—perhaps aptly fitting the place of secrets and power.
-The group enters just as the last employees are leaving and is walked through the eerily empty corridors of the Museum, with the guard locking doors behind.
+The tour is always limited to a very small group.
+It starts just as the last employees are leaving.
+The guests are walked through the eerily empty corridors of the Vatican Museum, with the guard locking doors behind.

-In the Sistine Chapel, the English-speaking guide accompanying the group talks about the frescoes and answers questions, but not after making sure the full meaning of the silence sinks in.
+But the most important place is the Sistine Chapel.
+In it, the English-speaking guide accompanying the group talks about the frescoes and answers questions — but only after ensuring the silence’s full meaning sinks in.
 The experience is enhanced by the smell of the chapel: the magical, slightly musty aroma that is difficult to appreciate on a normal busy day.

 Photos by Laskowski & Zadros, © TravelPlusStyle.com

 Getting there: The flight-comparison sites such as Skyscanner (www.skyscanner.com) or Kayak (www.kayak.com) will help you find the best flights and deals.